thecsw/thecsw.github.io/README.md

 I love typesetting tools.
 In my experience, I have used and written articles and papers using the following list of tools: `LaTeX`, `groff`, `markdown`, `Org-Mode`, `asciidoctor`, `HTML`, `plain text`.
-I had to uncompress Word files and work with raw XML files there, what a trip that was.
+I had to decompress Word files and work with raw XML files there, what a trip that was.

 This beautiful website typed in [Org-Mode](https://orgmode.org/) and